tatonka21/bacontools/README.md

 Tool maturity
 -------------
-`bacontools` have many utilities which are still in their early development phase.
+`bacontools` has many utilities which are still in their early development phase.
 Different stages of a tool's development shall be outlined in parent directory READMEs as follows: